Rare, but deadly: tackling placental cancer

 Depending on the result, you may have some other tests, including:

 There are different treatments for cervical cancer.
-The best treatment will depend what type, grade and stage of cervical cancer you have.
+The best treatment for you will depend on the type, grade and stage of cervical cancer you have, how big the tumour is and if it has spread.

 Treatments for cervical cancer include: